-A review of our interdisciplinary biosocial approach to conservation and three case studies.
-International Journal of Primatology in press.
+A review of our interdisciplinary biosocial approach to conservation and three case studies:

 I joined Durham Anthropology in 2007.
 I have a PhD in Zoology from the University of Cambridge, and made the transition into Anthropology gradually, via post-doctoral research at the Centre for Research in Evolutionary Anthropology at Roehampton University and in the Department of Biological Anthropology at the University of Cambridge, and a temporary lectureship at UCL Anthropology.

 At Durham I teach biological and evolutionary anthropology at undergraduate and postgraduate levels.
 I obtained my Post-Graduate Certificate in Teaching and Learning in 2008.
 I won a Durham Student's Union "Super Supervisor" award in 2014 and a University "Excellence in Doctoral Supervision" award in 2015.

 I serve on the University Senate as an elected representative of the Academic Electoral Assembly.
 I have served as Director of the MSc in Evolutionary Anthropology, Chair of the Exam Board and Director of Research in Anthropology.

 Editor-in-Chief, International Journal of Primatology